Leyla Yurttaş* and Gülşen A. Çiftçi Pages 1122 - 1130 ( 9 )

 Quinoline, sulphonamide, pancreas cancer, cytotoxicity, apoptosis, pancreatic cancer cells, CAPAN-1.

-Department of Pharmaceutical Chemistry, Faculty of Pharmacy, Anadolu University, 26470 Eskisehir, Anadolu University, Faculty of Pharmacy, Department of Biochemistry, 26470 Eskisehir
+Department of Pharmaceutical Chemistry, Faculty of Pharmacy, Anadolu University, 26470 Eskisehir, Department of Biochemistry, Faculty of Pharmacy, Anadolu University, 26470 Eskisehir